 List the Items You Will Need

 Starting a laundry business might be more expensive than you think.
-When writing your business plan, jot down all the equipment and items you will need, including washers, dryers, detergent, hangers, and so on.
+When writing your business plan, jot down all the equipment and items you will need, including washers, dryers, detergents, hangers, and so on.
 These items will need to be factored into your budget to ensure your venture is financially viable.

 Determine Your Target Market